AshRouth/SOC/_motions/Revising RR530 Trans Rights.md

 number: 56
 title: Revising RR530 Trans Rights
 spaces: https://spaces.greenparty.org.uk/s/autumn-conference-2022-agenda-forum/?contentId=98510
-status: draft
+status: final
-coproposers:
+coproposers: 1
 ---
 ## Synopsis
 RR530 is the cause of much division in the party and has helped create a toxic environment.
 Many want to support trans rights but find it difficult to do so because they hold the gender critical belief that biological sex is immutable and cannot be changed.
 This motion proposes a

 This synopsis has been truncated to meet the word limit.
 {:.alert .alert-warning}